arc64/www.tecks.co.nz/books/types-of-research-evidence/approaches-to-research-into-learning-and-teaching/which-approaches-to-research-have-learning-as-their-subject-matter/what-is-the-subject-matter-of-cognitive-science.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "What is the subject matter of cognitive science?
+title: 'What is the subject matter of cognitive science? '
-"
-nav_order: Whatisthesubjectmatterofcognitivescience
-has_children: false
 ---
 # What is the subject matter of cognitive science?